-Preliminary studies of the project partners including the partner organization within a multi-disciplinary Innovation Connections project have proven that the dielectric permittivity can be quantified using directed antennas mounted in an array on the amphirol.
+Preliminary studies of the project partners including the partner organization within a multi-disciplinary Innovation Connections project have proven that the dielectric permittivity can be quantified using directed antennas mounted in an array on the MudMaster®.
 This approach will be further developed within the proposed ARC Linkage Project.
 The basic idea is to quantify the dielectric permittivity non-invasively for targeted frequency windows and to use mixing equations to relate these permitivities with soil physical parameters.
 By doing so, the tailings material within the TSF can be characterized comprehensively.
 This information can then be further processed to control and predict the quality of the mud farming operation.
 Laboratory investigations of the project partners have shown that parameters, such as metallic content and particle size distribution can be quantified from this kind of dielectric measurements.

 Specific objectives